 - Leaves: 30 cm long, bright green leaves clustered at the base of the plant and smaller, clasping leaves along the stem.

 - Flowers: The stem bears buds and flowers.
-Buds are little pinkish but flowers are white.
+Buds are little pinkish but the flowers are white.

 - Part(s) used for medicinal purpose: bulbs, essential oil